Minoan horns or feathers (c.1700 BC) Both horns and feathers speak of divine judgement.

 Alice C. Linsley

-Biblical Anthropology involves research into the point of origin of the languages of Biblical peoples such as the Egyptians, the Nilo-Saharans, and the Canaanites.
-The German word for the primitive homeland of the language is "urheimat" and the identification of a language's urheimat requires linguistic, genetic and archaeological evidence.
+Biblical Anthropology involves research into the origin and development of the scripts of biblical populations such as the Sumerians, the Proto-Saharans, the Egyptians, and the Canaanites.
+The German word for the primitive homeland of the language is "urheimat" and the discovery of the urheimat requires linguistic, genetic, anthropological, and archaeological research.

-Genetic, archaeological and linguistic studies of Nilo-Saharan-speaking populations point to an urheimat in eastern Sudan before 6000 BC, when the Sahara was wet and sustained herds.
-There were subsequent migrations along the Nile Valley, into Kenya and Tanzania, and westward to the Chad Basin, Noah's homeland.
+Genetic, archaeological and linguistic studies of Nilo-Saharan-speaking populations point to the urheimat in the Nile Valley before 6000 BC when the Sahara was wet and sustained herds.
+There were subsequent migrations along the Nile Valley into Kenya and Tanzania, and westward to the Chad Basin, Noah's homeland.
+Nilotes also moved into Canaan and Mesopotamia.

 The Y-shaped headdress of the Somali nomads is called barki and refers to the sun's blessing upon the wearer.
 The word corresponds to the Hebrew word birka.

-The Y symbol was associated with the horns of the cow, the animal totem of Hathor-Meri, the queen mother of Horus.
-Images of Hathor-Meri show her with the sun cradled in the horns upon her head.
-This is why cows were venerated (not worshiped) in the ancient world.
+The Y symbol was associated with the horns of the cow, the animal totem of Hathor, the mother of Horus, called the "son" of God.
+Images of Hathor show her with the sun cradled in the horns.
+This solar symbolism for the High God is why cows were venerated in the ancient world.

 The ancient Nilo-Saharans, the Egyptians, and the Canaanites regarded the Sun as the emblem of the Creator and believed that the sun's rays inseminate the earth and give life.
 Today we know from science that there would be no life on earth without the Sun.